2026 United States state treasurer elections: California

 State Treasurer Fiona Ma was re-elected in 2022 with 58.8% of the vote.
 She is term-limited and cannot seek re-election.
-Democrat former Oakland mayor Libby Schaaf is running for the position.
-Other potential Democratic candidate include former state senator Susan Eggman, former Speaker of the California State Assembly Anthony Rendon, and former assemblyman Phil Ting.
+Lieutenant Governor Eleni Kounalakis and former businesswoman Jennifer Hawks are running to succeed her.

 Colorado

 State Treasurer Dave Young was re-elected in 2022 with 53.7% of the vote.
 He is term-limited and cannot seek re-election.

 Colorado State Representative Brianna Titone announced on February 26, 2025, that she would run in the Democratic Primary.
-Also announced in the Democratic Primary are state senator Jeff Bridges, Jefferson County Treasurer Jerry DiTullio, and former chair of the El Paso County Democratic Party John Mikos.
+Also announced in the Democratic Primary are state senator Jeff Bridges, and former chair of the El Paso County Democratic Party John Mikos.

+Jefferson County Treasurer Jerry DiTullio withdrew from the race on March 23, 2026, endorsing Jeff Bridges.

+During the Colorado Democratic Party state assembly on March 28, 2026, candidates had to achieve 30% or more in support in order to move forward to the Primary ballot in June.
+The results came out with 1,449 people voting, 633 (43.69%) supported Jeff Bridges, 422 (29.12%) supported Brianna Titone, and 394 (27.19%) supported John Mikos.
+Titone and Mikos did not achieve the 30% and thus were disqualified from moving forward.
+With no candidates petitioning onto the Primary ballot and Bridges being the only candidate to move forward, Bridges will take the Democratic Nomination.

-Fremont County commissioner Kevin Grantham is running for the Republican nomination.
+Fremont County commissioner Kevin Grantham was the only candidate running for the Republican nomination.
+Because no one else ran, Grantham is the Republican nominee for Colorado State Treasurer.

 Connecticut

 State Treasurer Erick Russell was elected in 2022 with 52.4% of the vote.
-He is eligible to run for re-election but has not yet stated if he will do so.
+He is running for re-election.
+Banker and former state representative Fred Wilms of Norwalk announced his candidacy for the Republican nomination on July 18, 2025.

 Delaware

 State Treasurer Colleen Davis was re-elected in 2022 with 53.6% of the vote.
-She is eligible to run for re-election but has not yet stated if she will do so.
+On December 4, 2025, she announced that she would not seek re-election to a third term.

 Florida

 Chief Financial Officer Jimmy Patronis was re-elected in 2022 with 59.5% of the vote.
 He was term-limited and could not seek re-election when on November 25, 2024, Patronis announced his resignation as CFO effective March 31, 2025, to run in a special election for that Matt Gaetz represented prior to his November 2024 resignation.
-On July 21, 2025 Governor Ron DeSantis appointed state senator Blaise Ingoglia to the position.
+On July 21, 2025, Governor Ron DeSantis appointed state senator Blaise Ingoglia to the position.
 Ingoglia is running for election to a full term.

 Idaho

 State Treasurer Julie Ellsworth was elected in 2022 with 71.1% of the vote.
-She is eligible to run for re-election but has not yet stated if she will do so.
+She is running for re-election for a third term.

 Illinois

 State Treasurer Mike Frerichs was elected in 2022 with 54.3% of the vote.
-He is eligible to run for re-election but has not yet stated if he will do so.
-If he declines to run, Chicago city councilor Timmy Knudsen is considered a potential candidate for treasurer.
+He is running for re-election for a fourth term.

 Indiana

 State Treasurer Daniel Elliott was elected in 2022 with 60.9% of the vote.
 He is running for re-election to a second term.
+He is being opposed by Democrat Coumba Kebe.